shichongrui/saws/packages/cognito/README.md

 ## When used as a dependency <a id='when-used-as-a-dependency'>

-Some services have special handling for when `CognitoService` is used as a dependency, such as (API services)[../packages/api/README.md].
+Some services have special handling for when `CognitoService` is used as a dependency, such as [API services](../packages/api/README.md).

 When a `CognitoService` is used as a dependency to other services, it will automatically attach (where applicable) the following environment variables into the dependent services:
  - `SERVICE_NAME_USER_POOL_ID: string` - The id of the configured user pool